 Use the help of software like Copyscape to determine if you have been a victim of content scraping.

-Keep an eye on the quality of the traffic, especially an increase in the number of bots or an increase in bounce rate.
+Keep an eye on the traffic quality, especially an increase in the number of bots or an increase in bounce rate.

 Check your site speed and fix all the issues that are making your site slower.